epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 updated object in its local database, so that no additional HTTP request will be needed.
-In such cases, the value of log entry's *"objectUpdateId"* field will be smaller or equal to the value of the *"latestUpdateId"* field from the object in the client's local database.
+In such cases, the value of log entry's *"objectUpdateId"* field will be smaller or equal to the value of the *"latestUpdateId"* field for the object in the client's local database.

 It is important to mention that for most types of updated objects, a "data" field will not be present in the corresponding log entry.
-However, because `Transfer` object updates are quite common, the provided "data" field allows the client to never perform an additional HTTP request (the request to obtain the new state of the transfer from *"/example-transfer"*), inferring the new state from the supplied "data".
+However, because `Transfer` object updates are quite common, the provided "data" field allows the client to never perform an additional HTTP request (the request to obtain the new state of the transfer at *"/example-transfer"*), inferring the new state from the supplied "data".
 The "data" field is just a nice little optimization.